nipafx/nipafx.dev/content/articles/2015-03-26-agile-architecture.md

 Molly Dishman and Martin Fowler answer this and other questions and help with creating an agile architecture.

-### Overview

-This post is going to outline the talk ["Agile Architecture"](http://softwarearchitecturecon.com/sa2015/public/schedule/detail/40388), which Dishman and Fowler held as the keynote at the [O'Reilly Software Architecture Conference in March 2015](http://softwarearchitecturecon.com/sa2015).
+This post outlines their talk [_Agile Architecture_](http://softwarearchitecturecon.com/sa2015/public/schedule/detail/40388), held as the keynote at the [O'Reilly Software Architecture Conference in March 2015](http://softwarearchitecturecon.com/sa2015).

-As usual in [this series of posts](http://blog.codefx.org/tag/impulse/), some details are left out for brevity, so if you're interested, make sure to check out the video.

-[toc exclude=Overview]

 ## The Talk